 Advantages of T5 Bulbs:

-2. Brightness: Despite their smaller size, T5 bulbs produce a high amount of light, making them ideal for spaces that need good illumination.
+- Brightness: Despite their compact size, T5 bulbs deliver a high lumen output, making them ideal for brightening up any area.

 Disadvantages of T5 Bulbs: